Statistics Explained

 While the extent of marine protected areas has been growing in the EU, the conservation status of marine habitats and species remains unfavourable

-A report by the EEA revealed that a high proportion of marine species and habitats across Europe’s seas are still in ‘unfavourable conservation status’ and that the marine ecosystem condition is generally not 'good'.
+A 2019 report by the European Environment Agency (EEA) revealed that a high proportion of marine species and habitats across Europe’s seas are still in ‘unfavourable conservation status’ and that the marine ecosystem condition is generally not 'good'.
 One approach to protect the state of marine ecosystems is the designation of MPAs.

-Between 2012 and 2021, the extent of marine protected areas grew considerably, from 216 742 km2 to 611 550 km2.
-Even though this means MPAs represented only 12.1 % of overall EU marine area in 2021, the EU is on track towards meeting its 30 % target by 2030.
-Since 2016, MPA coverage has grown significantly in 12 out of the 22 EU Member states with a sea border.
-The largest relative improvements in MPA size were reported from France, Greece, Cyprus and Spain.
+Between 2012 and 2021, the extent of marine protected areas grew considerably, from 216 972 km2 to 612 094 km2.
+Even though this means MPAs represented only 12.1 % of overall EU marine area in 2021, the EU appears to be on track to meeting its 30 % target by 2030.
+Since 2016, MPA coverage has grown in 15 out of the 22 EU Member states with a sea border.
+The largest relative improvements were reported from France and Greece, where the extent of protected areas tripled from 2016 to 2021.

 Although a positive development, growth in the extent of protected areas alone does not provide a good indication of how well species and habitats are being protected.
 In fact, the EU currently has no overview or assessment of how effective the management plans associated with designated MPAs in EU regional seas are.
 In a special report on the marine environment, the European Court of Auditors concluded that EU MPAs provide limited protection in practice.

 To gain a better picture on MPAs, information on their connectivity, status and the implementation of conservation measures is needed.
-The Biodiversity Strategy for 2030 requires the Commission, in cooperation with Member States and the European Environment Agency (EEA), to advance criteria and guidelines for the identification and designation of new protected areas, as well as for coherent management planning.
+The Biodiversity Strategy for 2030 requires the Commission, in cooperation with Member States and the EEA, to advance criteria and guidelines for the identification and designation of new protected areas, as well as for coherent management planning.
 The European Commission adopted an action plan for protecting and restoring marine ecosystems for sustainable and resilient fisheries.
 This action plan calls on the EU Member States to take measures for minimising the by-catch of sensitive species and for prohibiting mobile bottom fishing in MPAs, owing to their high impact on seabed species and habitats.
+This objective is flanked by the EU Mission Restore our Ocean and Waters and the EU Blue Parks Community Initiative.

 Sustainable fisheries